craigsblackie/desktop-decoder/README.md

 --------

 Useful tool to easily display an encoded hex value of the Wiegand data transmitted over the wire from an Access Control reader.
+Aimed as a visual aid for confirming effective credential clones, and technology downgrade attacks.
+Also capable of easily retrieving PACS data from "secure" credentials making use of default encryptions keys, such as HID SEOS.

 ![HIDRP40](https://github.com/craigsblackie/desktop-decoder/blob/main/Images/Desktop_Decoder4.jpg?raw=true)